 Example of apparent authority

 An insured routinely buys and sells commercial real estate.
 In the past, the insured contacted the producer when they purchased a new property.
 Each time they gave that producer information over the phone about the property and the producer verbally indicated that coverage was bound and followed up with a written binder.
-On one occasion the producer was not available so information on a newly acquired property was given to another staff member.
-That staff member did not have the same binding authority, but failed to mention this to the insured.
+On this occasion the newly acquired property did not fit the underwriting appetite of the usual carrier and the producer said not to worry they would bind it with a surplus carrier.
+That staff member did not have the same binding authority with the surplus lines market, but failed to mention this to the insured.
 Within hours of the staff member’s verbal confirmation that the coverage was being bound, the property suffered a loss.
 If the customer reasonably believed that the staff person had the authority to bind coverage, the courts might hold the principal responsible.

 The purpose of “apparent authority” is to protect the third party, even though it may seem unfair for the principal to be held responsible for the wrongful acts of their agents.
 Although the carrier may be held responsible for the agent’s actions, the carrier may decide to bring an action against the agent to recover any costs incurred.